 - 3. More often than not, your shared hosting account is equipped with a cPanel (inbuilt) that makes it easy for you to steer your website.

-- 4. Your shared hosting account does not require any maintenance with regards to the server settings.
+- 4. Your shared hosting account does not require any maintenance with regard to the server settings.

 Think of your shared hosting account as an option to fit well in your budgetary requirement.
 Also, it is a good alternative if you are just getting started with your website.
 Plus you can always change your existing plan to a bigger one once you feel your site is growing.